Domino Magic Trick

-This is a variation of a famous magic trick which over the years has appeared in different forms - usually on screen, such as webpage or TV.
+This is a variation of a famous magic trick which over the years has appeared in different forms - usually on-screen, such as on a web page or TV.

 This is simple example of the trick using dominoes is usually good for one time.

 This is a quick illustration of how easily the brain can be fooled into believing something unreal.
 You might see elsewhere more complex examples which can be repeated several times.

 The trick often works for several people at the same time, and so can be a useful demonstration to groups of lateral thinking, and how the brain does not always think correctly about things, even though at the time we can be convinced that our thinking is correct.